Skip to main contentArrow Right

 At the end of the day, whether someone says “AI agents” or “agentic AI,” we’re talking about the same capability: AI systems acting with autonomy.
 The vocabulary may spark debates, but what truly matters is how these systems are built, governed, and secured.

-That’s precisely why identity and access management (IAM) becomes a foundational piece of any real deployment of agentic AI or MCP (Model Context Protocol) ecosystems.
-Without proper IAM, your agentic systems can become security liabilities rather than strategic assets.
+That’s precisely why identity and access management (IAM) becomes a foundational piece of any real deployment of agentic AI or Model Context Protocol (MCP) ecosystems.
+Without proper IAM, your agentic AI systems and/or any AI agents you have can become security liabilities rather than strategic assets.

 Descope is purpose-built to secure AI agents and MCP ecosystems.
 With OAuth identity provider capabilities, granular authorization, consent management, and auditability, our platform gives you full control over how agents and MCP clients access resources.